oconnoob/ML_Projects/autoencoders/convolutional_autoencoders/README.md

 # Convolutional Autoencoders

-This notebook gives a brief recap of autoencoders and introduction to convolutional autoencoders before jumping in to training one on the MNIST dataset and exploring its behavior
+In this notebook we will:
+- Look at a recap of ordinary autoencoders
+- Understand the structure of convolutional autoencoders (CAEs)
+- Understand why CAEs are uniquely appropriate for dimensionality reduction in image/serial data
+- Learn how to built/train a CAE, utilizing the MNIST dataset in the process
+- Explore how our decoder behaves as we travel through the latent space
+- Directly observe latent space encodings of similar and distinct digits
+- Build a CAE for noise reduction
+- Build a CNN for MNIST classification
+- Explore whether or not using a CAE as a denoising preprocessing step for a classification CNN is worthwhile